SuperOfficeDocs/superoffice-docs/user-guide/en/email/gmaillink/manage-senders.md

 To add the sender's email address to a new or existing contact in SuperOffice:

-1. Follow the procedure above.
+1. Follow the look-up procedure above.
 2. Click **Add to SuperOffice**.
-The dialog **Add email address to SuperOffice** opens.
-3. Here you have the following options:
+3. In the **Add email address to SuperOffice** dialog, select one of the following options:

     * **Could it be one of these?** SuperOffice will try to match the sender with existing contacts in the database.
 Click one of the suggested contacts if it matches the sender.
     * Search: Search for a company or contact you want to add the sender's email address to.
     * **Create new company and contact**: Click this button if the sender is a new contact from a company not previously registered in SuperOffice.
 Fill in the relevant fields and click **Save**.

 4. Click **Save**.

 Click the link in the pop-up message to go to the contact in SuperOffice.